MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/4-plan-work-azure-boards.md

 **Mara**: We did it!
 We created our first Azure Board and we identified the first tasks we'll take on.
 It's great!
 As Andy and I do this work, we'll move each work item to the **Doing** state.

 **Amita**: Sounds good.
-I enjoyed discussing what's important to us right now.
-And now we have a way to see everything all in one place.
+I enjoyed getting together and deciding what's important to us right now.
+And, like Andy said, now we have a way to see everything all in one place.